ILLGrenoble/visa-image-template-example/README.md

 ## Features

-The virtual machine image created by these templates is a very simple data analysis machine used for demonstration purposed.
+The virtual machine image created by these templates is a very simple data analysis machine used for demonstration purposes.
 The main features  demonstrated are as follows:

 - Guacamole/XRDP installation
 - Automatic connection to remote desktops (XRDP) using the VISA PAM module